csivitu/ctfup/README.md

 ## About The Project

-CTFUp is an npm package developed to streamline the deployment of CTF challenges to a kubernetes cluster.
+**ctfup** is an npm package developed to streamline the deployment of CTF challenges to a kubernetes cluster.

 ### Built With